 Type II fibers (fast twitch fibers) are useful for short-duration activities.
 They can be further divided into two categories, type IIA and type IIB (also known as IIX).

-- Type IIB/IIX: Also called fast glycolytic fibers, these are recruited in bursts of power even shorter than Type IIA fibers can handle.
+Type IIB/IIX: Also called fast glycolytic fibers, these are recruited in bursts of power even shorter than Type IIA fibers can handle.
 Some examples are short sprints and weightlifting at maximum intensity.
-Type IIB muscle fibers fatigue the fastest.
+Type IIB muscle fibers fatigue the.

 If you’re interested in improving your endurance, it’s definitely possible.
 With specific types of training, you can develop muscle endurance significantly and turn some type II fibers into type I fibers.
 Let’s explore the different ways to increase your muscle endurance are.